 Students must complete courses that satisfy each of the three awareness areas.
-Courses that are listed for a core area and one or more awareness areas may satisfy each of these requirements concurrently.
+Courses that are listed for a core area and one or more awareness areas may satisfy each of these requirements concurrently, up to a maximum of two of the awareness areas listed for that course.